sunpech/sunpech.github.io/_posts/2017-01-26-comic-book-movies-2017.md

 ### Logan

-I cannot get my excited about Fox's [Logan](http://www.imdb.com/title/tt3315342/).
+I cannot get excited about Fox's [Logan](http://www.imdb.com/title/tt3315342/).
 It has everything to do with the fact that I haven't enjoyed a single standalone Wolverine movie.
 There was [X-men Origins: Wolverine](http://www.imdb.com/title/tt0458525/) in 2009, which was a missed opportunity to tell a good origin story, not to mention they totally messed up Deadpool.
 In 2013, [The Wolverine](http://www.imdb.com/title/tt1430132/) was boring.
 A scene that really bothered me was how Wolverine was unable to beat ninjas in the snow.
 It's just another Wolverine movie that takes few cues from the comics.

 The X-Men franchise rests on Hugh Jackman's shoulders.
 I thank him for his portrayal and years of dedication to playing Wolverine, but I'd like to see him retire the role to someone else.
 I think that's what this movie is, his final farewell and possibly a passing of the torch.
 I think it's best I go in with low expectations.